If you haven’t been to a gig before, then your first mosh pit is likely going to be quite the experience!

 Ego shattered but bones intact.

-5. Crowd Surfing is optional, usually
+5. Crowd Surfing is Optional, Usually

 Crowd surfing is the act of climbing on peoples shoulders and being carried to the front of the stage by other people in the crowd.

-The act is still very common at gigs, so be aware that people may be passing overhead.
+Many venues say this isn’t allowed, but the act is still very common at gigs, so be aware that people may be passing overhead.

 A boot to the back of the head is not a great feeling.

-Be aware of what’s going on in the pit.
 If people start to crowd surf, keep an eye out so that you don’t get hurt, and if someone is surfing over you, give them support to reach the front and not fall to the ground.

 Being one of the people supporting a crowd surfer isn’t really something you can opt out of.